ONLINE-PROCTORED FOUNDATION EXAM CHECKLIST

 Due to the rigorous procedures outlined above, we have a firm policy that we do not re-mark our exams.

-If you have failed an exam, your exam report will demonstrate your performance against each of the learning objectives tested.
+If you have failed an exam, your exam report will demonstrate your performance against each of the learning modules tested.
 This will help you focus your study next time you attempt your exam.
 We also have extra resources available from our registered tuition partners to improve the probability of an improved exam result the next time you sit.